calebpower/wg-configurator/README.md

 You can build this one by entering the `wgconfig-agent` directory and executing `cargo build --release`.
 If you do that, the release binary will end up in the `target/release` folder.

-This one should probably run on a cron job.
+This one should probably run on a cron job, so here are some exit codes to assist with that:

-If the job executes successfully and the config was updated, an exit code of `0` will be returned.
-If the job executes successfully but the config was not updated, an exit code of `2` will return.
-Exit code `1` indicates PEBCAK (usually).
+- 0 indicates that the job ran successfully, but no configs were changed
+- 1 indicates that the job ran, but could not retrieve the new config
+- 2 indicates that the job ran successfully and the configs were updated
+- 101 indicates that the user should read the instructions or something